AlexOBarnes/StarWatch/dashboard/README.md

 `'Data Sources'`

-Logo images of the API data sources with adjacent link to the API webpages.
+Logo images and URL links of the API data sources used.

 ### - Page 2: Astronomy